FuelLabs/fuel-ui/.changeset/nice-mayflies-hide.md

 "@fuels-ui/react": patch
 ---

-Add a new component `<AspectRatio>` for embed images with pre-defined ratio
+Add a new component `<AspectRatio>` for embedding images with a pre-defined ratio

 ```jsx
 <AspectRatio ratio={16 / 9} {...args}>